blinklet/learning/data-science/data-science-environment.md

     print()
 ```

-Run the cell.
 The output is a long list showing information about each table.
 We show a subset of the output, below, showing tables *PlaylistTrack* and *Track*:

 ```
 Table = PlaylistTrack